pawlovskiii/web3_simple_storage/README.md

 ### General info

 This project was my first contact with Web3.py.
-Before that, I played around with Remix IDE and created SimpleStorage contract.
+Before that, I played around with Remix IDE and created a SimpleStorage contract.
 Here I was mainly working with ganache via desktop app, ganache-cli (console version of the desktop app), and TestNet (Rinkeby).

 ### Learned experience during the project